Communication: Assistant Professor

 His courses have centered on media analysis and the study of communication for business and creative purposes, social media theory, public relations, advertising, speechwriting, public speaking, and the influence of social forces in business, academic, and interpersonal settings.

 He has been interviewed by The Wall Street Journal, The New York Times, Forbes, Crain’s Business, Fast Company, PR Daily, The Today Show, TMZ, and others.
+In January 2021, he was inducted into The Academy of Interactive & Visual Arts, an assembly of professionals dedicated to embracing the evolving nature of traditional and interactive media.

 For four years, Capo was the director of public relations for The Snapple Center, Snapple’s branded entertainment complex in Times Square.
 As president of John Capo Public Relations, his consulting firm, he gained media coverage for clients in NYC’s film, theater, and live event industries.
 His clients have won the Emmy, Grammy, and Tony Awards.